 Sharples Primary School is a school incorporating a specialist resourced provision for visually impaired pupils, with a clear approach to meeting the needs of pupils with Special Educational Needs and is supported by the Local Authority to ensure that all pupils, regardless of their specific needs, make the best possible progress and achieve their aspirations in our caring and inclusive school.

 1) What kind of special educational needs do we have provided to support at Sharples Primary School?

-As an inclusive school, special education needs and provision can be considered under five broad areas:
+As an inclusive school, special educational needs and provision can be considered under five broad areas:

 1)Sensory – incorporating resourced provision for visually impaired pupils

 2)Cognition and learning

 2) How does Sharples Primary School identify and assess pupils with special educational needs?

 Classroom or subject teachers working with the SENCO assess where a child is not making adequate progress, despite high-quality teaching targeted at an area of weakness.
 They draw on evidence from a clear analysis of pupil’s needs such as